rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 * FastCGI support
 * And, of course, IPv6

 It’s great!
 So just `sudo dnf install nginx`, right?
-Well, not exactly. **Rocky Linux repositories don’t have the latest production-ready version of Nginx.** Since our goal is bug-for bug compatibility with Red Hat Enterprise Linux, you can always ask them to update their repos.
+Well, not exactly. **Rocky Linux repositories don’t have the latest production-ready version of Nginx.** Since the goal for Rocky Linux is to be bug-for bug compatible with Red Hat Enterprise Linux, you can always ask Red Hat to update their repos.
 Or asking the *Nginx* people might work better (you’ll see what I mean).

 What *you* can do, right now, is install the “mainline” branch of Nginx yourself.
 It has all the latest updates and toys, and (to my mind) a simpler directory structure for its configuration files.
 Here’s how to see it all for yourself:

 !!!
 Note

     There's another branch called "stable", but it's actually a little outdated for most use cases.
 It will receive no new features as they are developed, and only the most urgently-needed bug fixes and security upgrades.

-    The developers of Nginx consider the "mainline" branch to be the well-tested and stable for general use, *as it gets all new features, all security fixes, and all bug fixes.*
+    The developers of Nginx consider the "mainline" branch to be well-tested and stable for general use, *as it gets all new features, all security fixes, and all bug fixes.*

     The only reasons to use the "stable" branch include:
     * You *really* want to be sure that new features and big-fixes won't break any third-party code or custom code of your own.
     * You want to stick with the Rocky Linux software repositories only.

     There will be a tutorial at the end of this guide detailing how to enable and install the "stable" branch with minimal fuss.

 ## Prerequisites and Assumptions